timbohiatt/gke-at-scale-pulumi/README.md

 ### Steps

-After cloning this repo, from this working directory, run these commands:
+After cloning this repo, from this working directory, navigate to the ```infra/go``` folder and run these commands:

 1. Create a new Pulumi stack, which is an isolated deployment target for this example: